marcoconsiglio/goniometry 问题修复 & 功能扩展

 You can compare an Angle or AngularDistance object against a sexadecimal or sexagesimal value.

-If you need a relative comparison, you should cast the angle to a sexadecimal float and then perform the arithmetic comparison, meaning that $-90.0^\circ\lt+90.0^\circ$.
+If you need a relative comparison for Angles, you should cast the angle to a sexadecimal float and then perform the arithmetic comparison, meaning that $-90.0^\circ\lt+90.0^\circ$, but you will lose the benefit of arbitrary precision math provided by BcMath extension.

 Each comparison can be performed against